 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

-T'RIAL REQUEST FOR WRIT OF HABEAS CORPUS
+TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

-Indictment09/28/88 (U.S. District Court: Judge O'Malley)
+Indictment (U.S. District Court: Judge O'Malley)

-Sentence Prisoner's Petition03/01/00
+Sentence Prisoner's Petition

 State's Return of Writ04/21/00

 FIRST REVIEW OF TRIAL Prisoner's Traverse06/27/00

 (Direct Appeal) Evidentiary Hearing

-Court of Appeals Decision03/27/95 Decision:03/28/03
+Court of Appeals Decision Decision:

 Supreme Court Decision02/21/96

 U.S. Supreme Court Review10/07/96 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal04/25/03

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision07/29/97 Oral Argument01/21/15

 Court of Appeals Decision10/19/98 Decision07/07/15

 Supreme Court Decision03/03/99

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision03/29/10 Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/16: Pending in the trial court on remand regarding Williams' Atkins claims. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the trial court on remand regarding Williams' Atkins claims. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 02/21/96, the Ohio Supreme Court affirmed Williams' conviction and death sentence on direct appeal.
 On 03/28/03, the district court denied Williams' petition for a writ of habeas corpus.
 On 06/27/03, the 6th Circuit stayed the case pending completion of state court proceedings on Williams' Atkins petition.
-Thereafter, on 09/28/09, the 6th Circuit granted Williams' motion for leave to file a successive habeas petition in the district court to assert his Atkins claims, which he did on 10/13/09.
+Thereafter, on 09/28/09, the 6th Circuit granted Williams' motion for leave to file a successive habeas petition to assert his Atkins claims, which he did on 10/13/09.
 On 09/28/12, the district court denied Williams' successive habeas petition.
 On 07/19/13, the 6th Circuit consolidated the appeals based upon the denial of both of Williams' habeas petitions.
 On 07/07/15, the 6th Circuit granted a conditional writ of habeas corpus barring Williams' execution unless the state courts re-evaluate his Atkins petition.
-On 12/18/15, the 11th District Court of Appeals vacated its earlier Atkins ruling and remanded the issue back to the trial court for further proceedings.
-The trial court held a hearing on 11/14/16, which was then continued.
-(Note: The hearing was continued on 01/03/17 through 01/06/17, and further hearings are anticipated.)
+On 12/18/15, the 11th District Court of Appeals vacated its earlier Atkins ruling and remanded the issue to the trial court for further proceedings.
+The trial court held hearings over several days in 2016 and 2017.
+Both sides filed post-hearing briefs on 07/14/17.